-- The official uniform of the Kramer School of Nursing Traditional Undergraduate program is the solid color, royal blue scrubs.
+- The official uniform of the Kramer School of Nursing Pre-licensure Undergraduate program is the solid color, royal blue scrubs.
 A white or gray lab jacket may be worn at the discretion of the student.
-Scrubs are to be worn by Traditional Undergraduate students in all clinical settings unless instructed otherwise.
-RN-BSN students attending practicum should discuss appropriate dress with their individual preceptor and wear what is determined appropriate for the setting (scrubs versus professional dress).
-For all programs, both the shirt and the lab jacket of the uniform must have a KSN patch sewn onto the left shoulder sleeve.
+Scrubs are to be worn by Prelicensure Undergraduate students in all clinical settings unless instructed otherwise.
+Both the shirt and the lab jacket of the uniform must have a KSN patch sewn onto the left shoulder sleeve.
 Other methods of attaching the KSN patch (such as, glue, tape, staples, or Velcro) are not permitted. - Student uniforms will be clean, in good condition, and properly fitted neither too short nor dragging on the floor.
 Skirts are optional instead of scrub pants.
 Skirts should be loose enough to allow freedom of movement for bending and stooping activities, must not be any shorter than the bottom of the knee, must not be rolled or otherwise artificially shortened during clinical hours, and must not have any slits in the sides or back that extend higher than the knee.